kathrynhamilton/textbooks/MachineLearning/w266NLP.md

 #### Distributional Similarity

-Represent a word by statistical properties of its context.
+Goal: Represent a word by statistical properties of its context.
 There are several important ideas here:

 * cluster words based on their context (Brown clustering algorithm)
 * use co-occurence matrix representation (Latent semantic analysis)